arokem/BrainFMBench/README.md

 ## How it works

-OpenMRIBench splits the work between the cluster and CI:
+BrainFMBench splits the work between the cluster and CI:

 ```
   contributor PR                     Compute Canada (rorqual)          GitHub CI